vim-autoformat/vim-autoformat/README.markdown

 Change log
 ----------
 ### March 10 2013
-* The custom_config branch has been merged into the master branch.
+The custom_config branch has been merged into the master branch.
-This means that customization of formatprograms can be done easily now, as explained above.
+* Customization of formatprograms can be done easily now, as explained above.
 * I set the default tabwidth to 4 for all formatprograms as well as for vim itself.
 * The default parameters for astyle have been slightly modified: it will wrap spaces around operators.
 * phpCB has been removed from the defaults, due to buggy behaviour.